ShreyaThapa/v2-ach-api-docs/source/includes/_masspay.md

   }
 }

-// For white label applications, an appToken can be used for this endpoint. (https://docsv2.dwolla.com/#application-access-token) accountToken
+// For Access API applications, an appToken can be used for this endpoint. (https://docsv2.dwolla.com/#application-access-token) accountToken
   .post('mass-payments', requestBody)
   .then(res => res.headers.get('location')); // => 'https://api-uat.dwolla.com/mass-payments/cf1e9e00-09cf-43da-b8b5-a43b3f6192d4'